Skip to content

 Whole House Fan Troubleshooting Tips In Colorado

-troubleshooting tips for whole house fans
+troubleshooting written using a typewriter depicting whole house fans

 What Are Whole House Fans?

-Attic fans face outside with installers mounting them on gable vents.
+Attic fans face outside, with installers mounting them on gable vents.
 Their purpose is to push hot air out from the attic while cool air moves in from the roof vents.
 Meanwhile, whole-house fans are found on the ceiling directly below the attic.
 When it runs, it pulls cool air through the windows and pushes this up the attic until it exits through exhaust vents.
 This cools down the house and the attic simultaneously.

 Common Whole House Fan Problems In Fort Collins